-Yes, almost without exception.
-You can substitute any high-end amplifier model into this question, but the answer remains the same.
+Yes, almost without exception, and you can substitute any high-end amplifier model into this question.

 Hi ***